Department of Electrophysiology & Arrhythmology

 Quick Facts

-The Unit is highly specialised in the diagnosis and treatment of all cardiac arrhythmias.
+The Unit is highly specialized in the diagnosis and treatment of any heart rhythm disorder.

-The staff of the Arrhythmia Unit consists of 13 cardiologists, 10 nurses dedicated to the angiography suites, 11 ward nurses and a nursing coordinator, and 2 secretaries.
+The medical staff consists of: 13 doctors cardiologists, 10 nurses dedicated to the angiographic rooms, 11 nurses and 1 nurse coordinator dedicated to inpatient care and 2 secretarial employees.

-The Arrhythmia Unit has various areas of activity, in particular:
+The Arrhythmia Unit has different areas of activity, in particular:

-♦ remote monitoring of implanted pacemakers and defibrillators (home monitoring) ♦ the study and treatment of atrial fibrillation ♦ clinical electrophysiology ♦ cardiac stimulation.
+• remote monitoring of implanted pacemakers and defibrillators (home monitoring)

-The Arrhythmia Unit of Monzino Cardiology Centre is highly specialised in the diagnosis and treatment of all cardiac arrhythmias and is distinguished for some particular activities:
+The Arrhythmia Unit of Monzino is highly specialised in the diagnosis and treatment of all cardiac arrhythmias.
+The main activities are:

 • Electrophysiological evaluation and ablation assessment of patients with atrial fibrillation